kbase/project_guides/Agile_process.md

 ### Evaluation of sprint proposals

-Once a sprint/campaign proposal is in, there may be discussion and questions about it directly on the JIRA ticket.
+Once a sprint/campaign proposal is submitted, there may be discussion and questions about it directly on the JIRA ticket.
 The members of the KBase Executive Committee, who ultimately will make the decisions on which sprints to put into the implementation pipeline, will be added as watchers to the ticket so they have a chance to comment.

 Then, during the next maintenance week, the EC will include in its evaluation and re-prioritization decisions (that normally consider the outcome of the just-finished sprint cycle) any new proposals that have arrived.
 This will allow the EC to weigh these proposals in the context of the outcomes and feedback of the recently concluded sprint cycle.

 The EC can decide to assign the proposals either to immediate execution in the next cycle, to be put in the queue for a later cycle, or it can decline the proposal.

 If a proposal is accepted, it will be given a sprint label and an epic/theme in JIRA so it can be sorted accordingly, and it will be re-assigned to its ultimate product owner.